-For people worrying about the pain or discomfort, a rating for this uneasiness would be a mere one on ten.
+For people worrying about the pain or discomfort, a rating for this uneasiness would be a mere one of ten.
 So, there’s nothing to worry about.

 PSA: Blue balls should never be used as a reason to coerce your partner into sexual acts or favors.
 Make sure your partner is fully consenting to any sexual activities.

-Sometimes, testicular torsion can be confused for blue balls.
+Sometimes, testicular torsion can be confused with blue balls.
 This time the balls actually turn blue and the condition is pretty serious.
 Let’s understand testicular torsion and its severity.

 What causes blue balls?

-During sexual arousal in men, blood rushes to the genitals and swells up the penis to cause an erection.
+During sexual arousal in men, blood rushes to the genitals and swells up the penis and testicles to cause an erection.
 Blood does not leave the genitals for a long period of time.
 This is known as vasocongestion.
-Vasocongestion is the swelling up of tissues due to increased blood flow causing an increase in pressure too.
+Vasocongestion is the swelling up of tissues due to increased blood flow, causing an increase in pressure too.

 Further research is required to understand what exactly happens when you experience blue balls and if it has any medical implications.

 If you experience a sudden sharp pain in one or both of your testicles, it may be a sign of testicular torsion.
-Usually, the pain does not subside and only gets worse after time, please visit a urologist immediately.
+Usually, the pain does not subside and only gets worse over time; please visit a urologist immediately.

-Testicular torsion occurs when the testicle rotates and cuts of the flow to the spermatic cord (blood vessels that connect the testicles to the abdomen).
-When the spermatic cord is twisted up, a sudden pain is experienced.
+Testicular torsion occurs when the testicle rotates and cuts off the flow to the spermatic cord (blood vessels that connect the testicles to the abdomen).
+When the spermatic cord is twisted up, sudden pain is experienced.
 (Herman, 2008)